 The original show worked because it captured a specific moment in these characters' lives—young doctors figuring out who they were, professionally and personally.
 Zach Braff's J.D. was a manchild slowly growing into competence.
 Sarah Chalke's Elliot was a neurotic mess learning confidence.
 Those arcs had natural endpoints.

 What story do you tell about these people 15 years later?
 Are they disillusioned attending physicians?
 Hospital administrators dealing with insurance bureaucracy?
-That's real, certainly, but it's not necessarily what made Scrubs magical.
+That's real, certainly, but it's not necessarily what made magical.